 About Gold Nugget Museum

 Located in Paradise, California, The Gold Nugget Museum was incorporated as Gold Nugget Days Inc. in 1973.
 Its mission is to preserve and protect the Ridge heritage through our collection and with community education programs.
+Our main museum burned down on November 8, 2018.
+While we rebuild, the Depot Museum will be our services location.
+5570 Black Olive Drive, Paradise, CA. The Paradise Community Park

 The Gold Nugget Museum was incorporated as Gold Nugget Days Inc. in 1973.
 Its mission is to preserve and protect the Ridge heritage through our collection and with community education programs.